ballerina-platform/ballerina-distribution/examples/kafka-client-produce-message/kafka_client_produce_message.md

 # Kafka client - Produce message

 The `kafka:Producer` connects to a given Kafka server, and then sends messages to a specific topic in the server.
-A `kafka:Producer` is created by giving the server endpoint url.
+A `kafka:Producer` is created by giving the Kafka server url.
 Once connected, `send` method is used to send messages to the Kafka server by providing the relevant topic and the value as the parameters. `anydata` and subtypes of `anydata` can be provided as the values, and these will be serialized using the built-in byte array serializer internally when sending to the server.
 Use this to send messages to a topic in the Kafka server.

 ::: code kafka_client_produce_message.bal :::